SampleEnvironment/SECoP/rfcs/RFC-000-template.rst

 Alternatives
 ------------

-If there are alternative methods to acheive the same goal, what are they?
+If there are alternative methods to achieve the same goal, what are they?

 Open Questions
 ==============

 If there are points that you know have to be discussed/solved, describe them here, maybe with an example.